-The methodology has been accepted at the institutional level, achieving that in several municipalities it is declared a Municipal Policy, reaching specific budgets to replicate the methodology.
-Recently, the Ministry of Public Health and Social Assistance has agreed to adapt the methodology for its implementation at the national level, through a ministerial agreement.
+The methodology has been accepted at the institutional level, achieving that in several municipalities it is declared Municipal Policy, and specific budgets are assigned to replicate the methodology.
+During 2023, the Ministry of Public Health and Social Assistance adopted the SAHTOSO methodology for its implementation at the national level, through ministerial agreements No. 13-2022 and 105-2023, which represents a key step for its institutionalization and scaling in the country.